Banuba offers a unique partnership opportunity for up to 10 app developers across the world to create AR-enabled products.

 2.6 Face Beautification

 This technology is used for creating visually beautified images of users based on makeup standards.
-Anthropometric data and mimics are analysed and corrected in the real time.
+Anthropometric data and mimics are analyzed and corrected in the real time.

 - Smoothing of skin